roblevintennis/css-hard-parts/README.md

-# The Secret to Creating Buttons
+# CSS: The Hard Parts

-This will be the repo for the book The Secret to Creating Buttons.
+This will be the repo for the book CSS: The Hard Parts.

 ## Setup